OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/writing_contracts.md

 }
 ```

-> **Note**: If you have a parameterless constructor in any of your contracts, ZeppelinOS will be able to use it without any errors, but the constructor will not be executed in your contract instances.

 Another difference between a `constructor` and a regular function is that Solidity takes care of automatically invoking the constructors of all ancestors of a contract.
 When writing an initializer, you need to take spacial care to manually call the initializers of all parent contracts:

 ```js